NOAA-CSL/MELODIES-MONET/docs/tutorial/installation.rst

 .. note::
-   If you are interested in modifying what MELODIES MONET can do take a look at the :doc:`/develop/developers_guide`.
+   If you are interested in modifying what MELODIES MONET can do, take a look at the :doc:`/develop/developers_guide`.